CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 ## Accessing the same data from multiple CSC platforms

 Since the data in object store is available from anywhere, you can access the data from both the CSC clusters and from the cloud services.
-This makes the object store a good place to store data and intermediate and final results in cases where your workflow requires the use of both Taito and Allas, for example.
+This makes the object store a good place to store data and intermediate and final results in cases where your workflow requires the use of, for example, both Taito and Allas.

 &nbsp;